AhmedMostafa99a/AhmedMostafa99a/README.md

 🚀 Featured Projects

-🛠️ Library Management System – C# Console App
-📖 Description: A simple console-based system to manage books, track borrowed/returned items, and handle users.
-🔧 Tech Stack:
-- C# (.NET)
-- File Handling
-- OOP Principles

-🚀 Featured Projects

 ---

 📚 Library Management System – Django & Python
-🎥 Demo Video: Watch here

 An online library website that allows users to view, search, and borrow books with role-based access for Admins and regular Users.